huggingface/blog/ai-webtv.md

 You may already know that if you don’t prompt a specific aspect of the image with Stable Diffusion, things like the color of clothes or the time of the day might become random, or be assigned a generic value such as a neutral mid-day light.

 The same is true for video models: you will want to be specific about things.
 Examples include camera and character movement, their orientation, speed and direction.
-You can leave it unspecified for creative purposes (idea generation), but this might not always give you the results you want (eg. entities animated in reverse).
+You can leave it unspecified for creative purposes (idea generation), but this might not always give you the results you want (e.g., entities animated in reverse).

 ## Maintaining consistency between scenes